Wine Vintage Quality Chart

 • Use the chart as a guide, not a verdict — a trusted producer can beat a weak year and stumble in a strong one.

-• Big, high-scoring vintages usually reward patience; opening them too young can waste their potential.
+• Big, high-scoring vintages usually reward patience; opening them too young often wastes their potential.

-• Store bottles cool, dark and on their side; even a top vintage suffers if it is kept warm or upright for long periods.
+• Store bottles cool, dark, and on their side; even a top vintage suffers if kept warm or upright for an extended period.